nf-core/configs/docs/janelia.md

 fi
 ```

+## Using Nextflow Tower (web UI) to launch and monitor workflows

-You can also use the [internal Nextflow Tower instance](https://nextflow.int.janelia.org) to run workflows on the cluster.
+You can use Janelia's [internal Nextflow Tower instance](https://nextflow.int.janelia.org) to run workflows on the cluster.
 Additional instructions for using this resource can be found on the [Janelia Wiki](https://wikis.janelia.org/display/SCSW/Using+Nextflow+Tower).